MicrosoftDocs/fabric-docs/docs/data-engineering/using-python-experience-on-notebook.md

 ## Kernel operations

-Python notebook support two built-in kernals right now, they are *Python 3.10* and *Python 3.11*, the default selected kernel is *Python 3.11*, you can easily switch between them.
+Python notebook support two built-in kernels right now, they are *Python 3.10* and *Python 3.11*, the default selected kernel is *Python 3.11*, you can easily switch between them.

 You can interrupt, restart or switch kernel on the **Home** tab of the ribbon.
-Interrupting kernel in Python notebooks is same as cancelling cell in Spark notebook.
+Interrupting kernel in Python notebooks is same as canceling cell in Spark notebook.

    :::image type="content" source="media\using-python-experience-on-notebook\kernel-operations.png" alt-text="Screenshot showing kernel operations." lightbox="media\using-python-experience-on-notebook\kernel-operations.png":::